USS Archerfish (SS-311): Oceanographic work, 1958–1964

 Archerfish departed San Diego on 10 January 1963, bound for Yokosuka, where she began a three-week upkeep period.
 Following two and one-half months of operations she returned to the United States for a brief visit to San Francisco, California, before reentering Pearl Harbor early in May.
 Late May and most of June were devoted to surveying off the northwest coast of the United States and Canada, with port calls in Portland, Oregon; Seattle, Washington; and Vancouver, British Columbia.
-The submarine was back in Yokosuka for drydocking in July and August before beginning three months of continuous surveying in the mid-Pacific, broken only by brief fueling and upkeep stops at Midway and Pearl Harbor.
-She departed Yokosuka on 25 November for an extended cruise to the southern hemisphere, arrived in Australia in mid-December and took a three-week holiday in Newcastle and Sydney.
-From the latter port, Archerfish traveled to Guam for a two-week upkeep in late January 1964 and finally reached Pearl Harbor on 5 March.
+The submarine was back in Yokosuka for drydocking in July and August before beginning three months of continuous surveying in the mid-Pacific, broken only by brief fuelling and upkeep stops at Midway and Pearl Harbor.
+She departed Yokosuka on 25 November, for an extended cruise to the southern hemisphere, arrived in Australia in mid-December and took a three-week holiday in Newcastle and Sydney.
+From the latter port, Archerfish travelled to Guam for a two-week upkeep in late January 1964 and finally reached Pearl Harbor on 5 March.

 Departing Pearl Harbor on 30 March, the ship continued "Sea Scan" operations in the eastern Pacific.
 She visited San Francisco in April and Vancouver, in May before returning to Pearl Harbor on 25 May, ending the third phase of "Sea Scan".

-Archerfish began an extended fourth and final phase of Operation "Sea Scan" when she left Pearl Harbor on 17 June and headed for the eastern Pacific.
-She made port calls during July at Seattle and Olympia, Washington, and returned to Pearl Harbor on 19 August for a three-week upkeep and drydocking before undertaking a cruise to the South Pacific.
-The submarine sailed on 9 September for the Fiji Islands.
+Archerfish began an extended fourth and final phase of Operation "Sea Scan" when she left Pearl Harbor on 17 June, and headed for the eastern Pacific.
+She made port calls during July at Seattle and Olympia, Washington, and returned to Pearl Harbor on 19 August, for a three-week upkeep and drydocking before undertaking a cruise to the South Pacific.
+The submarine sailed on 9 September, for the Fiji Islands.
 After briefly touching Suva, she headed for Auckland, New Zealand, for an 11-day visit.
-Her next stop was Wellington, New Zealand, but she left New Zealand on 19 October and arrived in Yokosuka on 6 November.
-She got underway again on 27 November to continue survey operations in the Caroline Islands area.
+Her next stop was Wellington, New Zealand, but she left New Zealand on 19 October, and arrived in Yokosuka on 6 November.
+She got underway again on 27 November, to continue survey operations in the Caroline Islands area.
 After spending New Year's Eve in Guam, the ship sailed for Subic Bay, Philippines, where she closed the year in upkeep.

 1965–1968

 During the remaining three and a half years of her Navy career Archerfish carried out various research assignments in the eastern Pacific.
 In early 1968, Archerfish was declared unfit for further naval service and was struck from the Naval Vessel Register on 1 May 1968.
-She was towed to a target position off San Diego and sunk by a torpedo fired from the submarine Snook (SSN-592) on 19 October 1968.
+She was towed to a target position off San Diego and sunk by a torpedo fired from the submarine Snook (SSN-592) on 17 October 1968.